-All dams must be designed, constructed, operated and maintained consistent with accepted engineering and dam safety practices as applied to local conditions, considering such factors as type of materials, type of soils and degree of compaction, hydrologic capacity, construction techniques and hazard rating.
-A document that provides useful information for this purpose is Design of Small Dams, U.S. Department of the Interior, Bureau of Reclamation, Third Edition, 2006.
+As part of the determination as to whether a dam meets the criteria in Rule 62-330.301, F.A.C., a dam over five feet in height (as measured from the crest of the dam to the lowest elevation on the downstream toe) with the potential to store 50 acre feet or more of water, and any dam that is 10 feet or more in height must be designed, constructed, operated, and maintained consistent with generally accepted engineering practices as applied to local conditions, considering such factors as: the type of materials used to construct the dam, the type of soils and degree of compaction, hydrologic capacity, construction techniques, and downstream hazard potential (referenced in Section 8.4.5 and Appendix L of Volume I).
+An additional document that provides useful information for this purpose is Design of Small Dams, U.S. Department of Interior, Bureau of Reclamation, Third Edition, 2006.